Prayag-Chawla/Diabetes-Prediction/README.md

 ## Accuracy
 There was a very high Accuracy from the model as we were able to get the decision variables from the common area under the plotted graph.
+We finally got an acuracy of around 75 %.